jac-uk/documentation/docs/users.md

 ## Personas

-We are currently focused on the following personas
+Our service is designed to benefit the following users

 ### JAC Staff
 Member of the JAC team